lizdebiase/agile/README.md

 #10.Agile Process & Artifacts

+**Definition of Done** is crucial to a highly functioning team.
+As a team we defined our **Definition of Done** here: https://github.com/spinsys/agile/blob/master/documentation/DefinitionOfDone.md

 Our prototype was developed using an iterative approach, where feedback was done on subsequent versions of the prototype.
 We had a Sprint ‘0’ followed by 2 Sprints.

-**Definition of Done** is crucial to a highly functioning team.
-As a team we defined our **Definition of Done** here: https://github.com/spinsys/agile/blob/master/documentation/DefinitionOfDone.md

 We conducted sprint planning at the beginning of every sprint and conducted a prototype demonstration and retrospective at the end of each sprint.
 We executed this challenge with an agile approach, delivering a working software every 1.5 hours, and building it with the ability to respond to change.

 **Sprint Zero: 9:30 am - 10:00 am**

-7ps: Prior Planning and Preparation Prevents Pretty Poor Performance
+We strongly believed in 7ps: **Prior Planning and Preparation Prevents Pretty Poor Performance**

 Before we began core development, we spent some of our time in Sprint 0 by creating Story Maps.
-We captured the product backlog user stories using a tool called Trello and story mapping tool called StoriesOnboard.
+We captured the product backlog user stories using a tool called **Trello** and story mapping tool called **StoriesOnboard**.
 This replaces the traditional one dimensional list of features ordered according to business value, with a two dimensional map which focuses on user activities and the overall vision of the product.
 It allowed the team to see the big picture in the backlog and promoted silent brainstorming.

 The following steps were executed: